aimms/how-to/Articles/521/521-writing-to-snowflake-database.rst

 .. image:: images/altered-design-table-how-to-521.png
     :align: center

+Viewing the data after executing the AIMMS procedure ``pr_writeHT521`` again:

+..
 Writing again, asking for the data:

 .. image:: images/altered-design-data-table-how-to-521.png
     :align: center

 We see that the remedy worked.

+.. instead of "we see that the rememdy worked", can we include a couple lines explaining why this worked ?
+For example, Snowflake by default creates columns with width xyz, which is different from other database providers like MySQL, SQL server.
+AIMMS is incompatible with such a large column width.